sanketmuchhala/Project-Green-Lantern/README.md

+# Lantern
-# Lantern - Master Your AI Conversations with Intelligent Prompt Analytics
+### *Master Your AI Conversations with Intelligent Analytics*

-**Build better prompts, understand what works, and optimize your AI interactions with real-time insights.** Lantern combines a distraction-free chat interface with powerful analytics to help you learn how your prompts behave, identify what's going wrong, and improve your results systematically.
+> **Stop shooting in the dark with AI prompts.** Lantern gives you X-ray vision into your conversations, real-time performance insights, and data-driven optimization recommendations.

+**Finally understand what makes your prompts work — and what doesn't.**

 <p align="center">
   <img src="https://img.shields.io/badge/Status-Production%20Ready-brightgreen?style=for-the-badge" alt="Production Ready">